mcai/gem5_utils/README.md

 ### Prerequisites
 Below is the packages required to install on Ubuntu Linux 15.10.
 Other environments could be configured in a similar way.

-`sudo apt-get install python3-pip liblapack-dev libblas-dev gfortran`
+`sudo apt-get install python3-pip python3-matplotlib python3-pandas python3-seaborn`

 `pip3 install objectpath pyparsing pytz`